How to Make Coconut Milk (Best Method + No-Strain Option)

 Basically, if it's possible to DIY it, especially when it comes to food items, you better believe I'm going to try it.

-And making homemade coconut milk is one of the EASIEST things you will ever do.
+And making homemade coconut milk is one of the easiest things you can make at home.

 All you need is dried coconut and water.
 That's it.